Kunal-Ladhani/Ssense-Clone/README.md

 The e-commerce website has the following pages and the order of flow is also the same.

 ## Login and Signup -
+1. Login Page - This page will get the email from user.
+2. Signup Page - This page will get the password and gender from the user.
+3. Login with Password - This page will check the entered Email and Password and redirect you to the Home Page.

 ## Home page -